mohamedismail37/Driving-Vehicle-Licenses-Department/README.md

 | ![](assets/Applications/Application%20Types/ManageApplicationTypesContextMenu.png) | ![](assets/Applications/Application%20Types/UpdateApplicationType.png) |

+### Screenshots
+You can place all screenshots inside a `/assets` folder:

 ---
-## Architecture
+## Architecture & Database Design

 The project follows the **3-Tier Architecture**:

 1. **Presentation Layer (UI):**
    - Built with Windows Forms.
-   - Handles all user interactions, such as buttons, forms, validation on the UI tier and DataGridViews.
+   - Handles all user interactions, such as buttons, forms, and validation on the UI tier.

 2. **Business Logic Layer (BLL):**
    - Contains the core application logic and rules.